techidaily/site-win11-tips/source/_posts/avoiding-and-mending-internal-error-with-windows-11s-rdp.md

  Some Remote Desktop Connection users have confirmed that selecting a**Reconnect if the connection is dropped** setting in that app can resolve this error.
 That simple potential resolution is certainly worth a try.
 You can select that**Reconnect** setting like this:

-1. Start the RDC app with a method in our[how-to open Remote Desktop Connection guide](http://www.makeuseof.com/windows-11-open-remote-desktop-connection/) .
+1. Start the RDC app with a method in our [how-to open Remote Desktop Connection guide](http://www.makeuseof.com/windows-11-open-remote-desktop-connection/) .
 2. Click**Show Options** to view RDC’s settings.
 ![The Remote Desktop Connections app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/remote-desktop-connections.jpg)
 3. Select the**Experience** tab.